Mnuchin, U.S. Congress leaders to hold new talks on next coronavirus aid bill

 WASHINGTON (Reuters) - U.S. Treasury Secretary Steven Mnuchin and congressional leaders will hold bipartisan negotiations on a new coronavirus-response bill with the goal of reaching a deal by early next week, Senate Democratic Leader Chuck Schumer said on Friday.

-One day after Republicans failed to ram through the Senate a $250 billion increase in loans for small businesses suffering from closures due to the coronavirus outbreak, Schumer said in a statement that he had a “constructive” conversation with Mnuchin.
+One day after Republicans failed to ram through the Senate a $250 billion increase in loans for small businesses suffering due to the outbreak, Schumer said in a statement that he had had a “constructive” conversation with Mnuchin.

 Democrats support the $250 billion in new funding but want to set aside some of the lending for community and minority-owned banks.

-Democrats call this an “interim” bill for Congress to approve before moving onto a potentially broader measure to further help the U.S. economy recover from a massive increase in unemployment and business slowdowns as Americans cloister themselves at home until the virus is under control.
+Democrats call this an “interim” bill to approve before moving onto a potentially broader measure to further help the economy recover from a massive increase in unemployment and business slowdowns as Americans stay at home and wait for the virus to be brought under control.

-“There’s no reason why we can’t come to a bipartisan agreement by early next week,” Schumer said of the interim measure.
+“There’s no reason why we can’t come to a bipartisan agreement by early next week,” Schumer said.

-Aides to Senate Majority Leader Mitch McConnell, a Republican, had no comment on the possibility of a deal early next week.
+Aides to Republican Senate Majority Leader Mitch McConnell had no comment on the possibility of a deal early next week.

 And at a mid-afternoon coronavirus news conference, Trump did not signal a willingness to give in to Democrats’ demands.

-Asked if he would agree to a bill that includes more money for hospitals and state and local governments, Trump said: “I think the hospitals need help — I am okay with that.”
-But he added that he thought such aid should be accomplished in legislation further down the road.
+Asked if he would agree to a bill that includes more money for hospitals and state and local governments, Trump said: “I think the hospitals need help — I am OK with that.”
+But he said such aid should be provided in legislation further down the road.

-The $250 billion in small-business loans, which could turn into government-paid grants if lenders meet certain terms, would be in addition to $349 billion already allocated by Congress.
+The $250 billion in small-business loans, which could turn into government-paid grants if certain terms are met, would be in addition to $349 billion already allocated by Congress.

-Also on Friday, House Intelligence Committee Chairman Adam Schiff said he introduced legislation to establish a bipartisan commission to look into the U.S. response to the coronavirus outbreak.
-The commission would be modeled after one created after the Sept.
-11, 2001 attacks on the United States.

-Some critics have said Trump was slow to react to the coronavirus outbreak, which in turn may have delayed widespread availability of tests for the virus and medical supplies.
+White House economic adviser Larry Kudlow said that 661,000 loans to small business totaling $168 billion had been approved under the program to address fallout from the pandemic.

-Last month, Mnuchin led the Trump administration’s negotiations with congressional leaders on initial coronavirus aid bills, including the $2.3 trillion economic stimulus measure enacted into law on March 27.
+Last month, Mnuchin led the Trump administration’s negotiations with congressional leaders on initial coronavirus aid bills, including the $2.3 trillion economic stimulus measure enacted on March 27.

-Reporting by Doina Chiacu and Richard Cowan; Editing by Steve Orlofsky and Alistair Bell
+Reporting by Doina Chiacu and Richard Cowan; additional reporting by Mohammad Zargham; Writing by Richard Cowan and Patricia Zengerle; Editing by Steve Orlofsky, Alistair Bell and Daniel Wallis